A Hessian Geometric Structure of Chemical Thermodynamic Systems with Stoichiometric Constraints: II. Conventional thermodynamics for chemical reaction systems

-To introduce thermodynamics into our dynamics, we briefly summarize its significant claims.
-From the first law, a heat dissipation $\mathcal{Q}_{0\rightarrow\tau}$ from the system to the reservoir during a time interval $\left[0,\tau\right]$ is given by the entropy increment in the reservoir:
+To introduce thermodynamics into our dynamics, we briefly summarize its significant statements.
+According to the first law, a heat dissipation $\mathcal{Q}_{0\rightarrow\tau}$ from the system to the reservoir during a time interval $\left[0,\tau\right]$ is given by the entropy increment in the reservoir:

 where $\Omega\iota\left(\tau\right)$ represents the internal energy gain of the system and $-\Omega\tilde{\mu}_{m}\kappa^{m}\left(\tau\right)$ is the work done by the system through the injection of chemicals into the reservoir.